 There was a time I was shy and it was in the childhood years.
 The feelings within me were too much for me to bear alone, but alone I did bear them.
-It’s funny that they were so severe that I wanted to go to sleep and not wake up.
+I was only five or six years old.
+It’s truly strange that they were so severe that I wanted to go to sleep and not wake up.
 I wanted to die but I didn’t know how to do that.
 If I could just disappear, I would have been happy.
 I never could do that either.

 When finally my turn came around I yawned too, but I also wiped the sleep from my eyes, stretched, and yawned again.
 I then picked up one slipper put it on and put my foot back on the floor.
 I then slipped my other foot into the other slipper made a puzzled face wiggled my foot, and then I picked up my slipper, looked in it shook it then screamed and threw it on the floor.
 My teacher applauded me and said that what I did would happen in a real situation.
 You had to look to see what it was first.
 She praised me in front of the class.
 I did shine inside and out.